CELEBRATING

 This charism is not an abstract ideal, rather embedded in the very fabric of St. Gertrude School.
 Here, education is more than academic excellence; it is a formation of the whole person.
 Students don’t simply study the classics—they are immersed in a tradition that refines reason, cultivates virtue, and orders the soul toward what is true, good, and beautiful.

 A Dominican education rests on the conviction that true learning begins with reality as it is—rooted in Christ, who is Truth Himself.
-At St. Gertrude, students encounter the great books and western intellectual traditions not as relics of the past but as companions in their pursuit of wisdom.
-They are shaped not only in knowledge but in love of the truth, formed to proclaim it with clarity, conviction, and joy.
+At SGS, students encounter the great books and Western intellectual tradition not as relics of the past, but as companions in their pursuit of wisdom.
+Through disciplined study and a Catholic worldview, they learn to see God’s hand in all of creation and to engage the world courageously, rooted in reality as it is.
+This formation is not merely intellectual, rather both human and sacramental.
+Faith is lived, witnessed, and shared—shaping joyful students who know they are seen, known, and loved.

-This is an education that does not merely inform—it transforms.
-It develops critical thinkers and articulate defenders of the faith.
-It prepares students not just for the next step in their academic journey, but for a lifelong mission as disciples, evangelists, and leaders.
+This is an education that does not merely inform, but transforms.
+It forms critical thinkers, articulate defenders of the faith, and young people prepared not only for their next academic step, but for a lifelong mission as disciples, evangelists, and leaders.